Fossil of the month: Archimedes

 Archimedes is a fossil that looks like a screw.
 It is a genus of fenestrate bryozoans, defined by a corkscrew-shaped axial support column and spiraling mesh-like fronds attached to the column.
 Broken fragments of Archimedes are common in Mississippian rocks of both eastern and western Kentucky.
 The fossils are named after the Greek scientist and philosopher Archimedes, who designed a corkscrew-shaped irrigation pump.

+Life and paleoecology.
 During the Mississippian Period, sea levels rose and fell many times, and Kentucky was sometimes covered by shallow tropical seas and at other times was a low-lying coastline.
 Archimedes thrived during the times Kentucky was covered by shallow tropical seas.
-It appears to have favored muddy seafloors, and perhaps the lee-side of shoals (McKinney, 1979; McKinney and Gault, 1980).
+Where Archimedes are found, their fossils are common to abundant, suggesting they lived in groups, sometimes called “gardens” or “thickets” on the sea floor.
+Archimedes commonly grew with crinoids and brachiopods in these thickets.
+Breakdown of fragile colonies also causes abundant fossil fragments where these fossils are found.
+Archimedes appears to have favored muddy seafloors, and perhaps the lee-side of shoals (McKinney, 1979; McKinney and Gault, 1980).
 Individual bryozoan zooids lined holes in the coiled fans, and filtered seawater through the fans for food (Cowen and Rider, 1972).
 Colonies were apparently capable of asexual reproduction, budding new fans from the fragments of broken fans (McKinney, 1983), which would have been an ecological advantage in soft bottoms and shallow, stormy seas in which thickets of Archimedes were periodically knocked over and fragmented.

 - Bassler, R.S., 1953, Part G—Bryozoa, in Moore, R.C., ed., Treatise of invertebrate paleontology: Geological Society of America and University of Kansas Press, p.
 G120.